BugsBunnySan/initpoly/README.md

 # initpoly
 Nethack 3.6.0 initpoly patch

+Idea from r.g.r.n, implemented by bd (from r.g.r.n), ported to 3.6.0 by BugsBunnySan.

 This patch allows one to select a non-default form when starting the game.
 With all the benefits and drawbacks that comes with.
+This form does not time out, rhater, it becomes your normal form.

 You can also 'grow up', ala baby dragon -> dragon, or kitten -> housecat.This works both on your true form and a polymorphed form, even both at once.